ahmedsanad88/money-tracker-Version-2/README.md

 # Money Tracker (Version 2)✌🏻:

-- Money Tracker is a web app that will help users to track spent or earned money on a daily and monthly basis by using interactive charts, This will be tablets and PCs version because I'm planning for a separate app for mobile.
+- Money Tracker is a web app that will help users to track spent or earned money on a daily and monthly basis by using interactive charts.

-#### Version (2) Updates 🧨💣🧨:
+#### Version (2) Updates 🧨💣🧨 Jan 22, 2022:

 - Updates Firebase to version 9.
 - Fix random problems with the normal Calculator.